unixdigest/phpthewrongway/sections/always_use_oop.md

 >
 > -- Joe Armstrong

 > Abstraction is powerful.
-What I'm really allergic to, and what I had a reaction to in the '90s, was all the CORBA, COM, DCOM, object-oriented nonse.
+What I'm really allergic to, and what I had a reaction to in the '90s, was all the CORBA, COM, DCOM, object-oriented nonsense.
 Every startup of the day had some crazy thing that would take 200.000 method calls to start up and print "Hello world".
 That's a travesty!
 You don't want to be a programmer associated with that sort of thing.
 >
 > -- Brendan Eich